 In the meantime, please do crack on with Miss Windsor’s Beetroot & Green Bean Fritters – Ta very muchly!

-Oh, and just one more thing, a round of applause to the delightfully talented Cathy (Twitter: @CathysArtPalace) for her incredible illustration of Miss Windsor's photo - as above.
+Oh, and a round of applause to the delightfully talented Cathy (Twitter: @CathysArtPalace) for her incredible illustration of Miss Windsor's photo - as above.

 Miss Windsor’s Wartime Recipe: